angelo-wf/elsemble/DOC.md

 `-d`/`--define` can be used multiple times to set multiple labels.
 For other options the last given value applies.

-Input files are strictly read as UTF-8, and textual output written as UTF-8.
+Assembly files are strictly read as UTF-8, and textual output written as UTF-8.

 ## Syntax

 Each assembly file is parsed line by line.
 Each line can be an assignment, an optionally labeled opcode, directive or macro, or just a optionally labeled empty line. `;` can be used for comments.

-Assignments are in the form `label = value` for a regular label, or `label := value` for a re-assignable label.
+Assignments are in the form `label = value` for a regular label, or `label := value` for a redefinable label.

 Directives start with a dot, and macro calls with an exclamation mark.
 They are followed by 0 or more arguments, separated by a comma.
 Macros need to be defined before use.